Scroll

 Expectations

-The patients that choose the advanced implants have a desire for reduced spectacle dependence, similar to a younger patient presenting for LASIK.
-They want to be able to experience life without glasses or contacts.
+The patients that choose an advanced implants have a desire for reduced spectacle dependence, similar to a younger patient presenting for LASIK.
+They want to be able to experience life without glasses or contacts as much as possible.
 They are fine having a pair of glasses for certain activities, but they have a great desire to function throughout the day without optical devices.
 We offer the full array of advanced implants to meet the needs or expectations of patients and maximize the chance of delivering an excellent outcome.

 Informed Consent